ballerkobe808/invest/README - 9 TAXES.md

     The IRS uses depreciation to acknowledge that an asset wears down over time.
 Somehow they discovered that residential real estate wears down in exactly 27.5 years.
 Unlike other business expenses, depreciation is a paper loss.
 This means you don’t spend any money, yet you still get the expense.
 This expense can offset taxable income and save money on your tax bill.
     Depreciation is only deductible against other passive income.
 If your rental income is 3k, depreciation is 5k, you have a 2k loss.
 Can you deduct that 2k somewhere else?
 ONLY IF:

-    1. $25,000 exemption – You can deduct up to $25,000 of passive rental loss against nonpassive income if your income (MAGI to be exact) is below $100,000 and you actively participate with your rental. https://www.nolo.com/legal-encyclopedia/can-you-deduct-your-rental-losses.html
+    1. $25,000 exemption – You can deduct up to$25,000 of passive rental loss against nonpassive income if your income (MAGI to be exact) is below \$100,000 and you actively participate with your rental. https://www.nolo.com/legal-encyclopedia/can-you-deduct-your-rental-losses.html

     2. Real estate professional – You can deduct ALL of the passive rental loss against nonpassive income if you or a spouse qualify as a real estate professional.
 Hhere are the standards: https://www.biggerpockets.com/renewsblog/2014/09/25/your-complete-guide-to-the-real-estate-professional-tax-loophole